th3w/micropython/docs/rp2/quickref.rst

 hardware register when creating the ADC object.

-Using the ADC channel number 0-4 instead as an argument will create the ADC object without any changes in the internal hardware registers of the respective GPIO pin.
+Using the ADC channel number 0-4 instead as an argument will create the ADC object without any changes to the internal hardware register of the respective GPIO pin.

 Use the :ref:`machine.ADC <machine.ADC>` class::